2023–2024 DrPH Student Handbook

 - Analytic results and their implications for the problem or opportunity under study

 - Recommendations based on the results of the study » Strategy for implementing and evaluating the recommendations, taking into consideration the contextual factors identified in the conceptual framework

-Option 2.
-The three-paper option format will include three articles of publishable quality along with (1) a separate introduction and (2) an integrative conclusions section.
+The three-paper option format will include three articles of publishable quality along with (1) a separate introduction and (2) an integrative conclusion section.
 The three papers will be written in the format required by peer-reviewed journals identified by the student and approved by their Dissertation Committee.
 Dissertation Committees may require additional documentation to assess the student’s work (e.g., extended methods section).
 This additional work should be part of the integrating documents and not the individual articles which should be of publishable length and content.
-Exception may be sought to substitute an alternate product for one of the papers (e.g., DVD, website, or educational pamphlet).
+Exceptions may be sought to substitute an alternate product for one of the papers.
 The exception process will include approvals by the student’s Dissertation committee and the DrPH Program Directors.

-Option 3.
-Alternate single Dissertation formats (e.g., a book) are acceptable if approved by the student’s Dissertation Committee.
-There will be no final Dissertation defense.
-Students may be asked to present their Dissertation findings in a forum sponsored by the DrPH Program either in the semester they graduate or within a year after graduating.
+Alternate single dissertation formats (e.g., a book) are acceptable if approved by the student’s Dissertation Committee.
+There will be no final dissertation defense.
+Students may be asked to present their dissertation findings in a forum sponsored by the DrPH Program either in the semester they graduate or within a year after graduating.
 The presentation is not a requirement for graduation.

-For more information on writing and filing your dissertation, please visit the website.
+For more information on writing and filing your dissertation, please visit the Graduate Division website.

 Filing the Dissertation